OpenLearningNet/dust-loader/README.md

 # [dust](https://github.com/linkedin/dustjs) loader for [webpack](http://webpack.github.io/)

-Compiles dust templates and exports the compiled functions, allowing for rendering of the templates in a browser environment.
+Compiles dust templates and exports a function which registers the template to the provided dust object, returning the name required to render the template

 ## Usage